 I attended one session where several CEOs of large HubSpot partner agencies were giving advice to smaller partners in the room.
 In between planning the early demise of these agencies, a statement by one of the CEOs struck me.
 He said that he wouldn’t want to start his agency today because digital marketing is so much more complex today than just a few years ago.

 It’s true.
 Marketing encompasses content creation, social media publishing, email marketing, landing page generation, and marketing automation.
-AI is already entering the landscape to help optimize SEO and define content strategy.
+AI is already entering the landscape for chat, to help optimize SEO, and define content strategy.
 In addition, organizations are seeing a clear advantage in closer integrating between marketing and sales activities.
 Tight integration between those teams and their tools means that marketing can deliver better leads, and sales needs can help define content and other marketing initiatives.
 But keeping your current customers happy is far less expensive than finding new ones so tools to manage, engage and respond to customers are also an essential part of a brand’s growth stack.

 Bear in mind, these changes are driven by customers.
 Your customers and mine.
 They choose how they like to interact with brands online.
 They choose the channels they want to be on, and how they wish to communicate.
 Brands have to be there with them, or they risk losing them.
 All brands, regardless of size and skill with digital marketing need to take stock of the digital landscape and figure out where the gaps are in their capabilities.
 They need to prioritize what tools and technologies are required to provide or keep the competitive advantage.

-Whether a brand chooses to outsource or staff up to address new needs and challenges is a decision unique to each brand, but, I believe every brand should do a digital marketing and growth stack assessment every six months to a year at most.
+Whether a brand chooses to outsource or staff up to address new needs and challenges is a decision unique to each brand, but, I believe every brand should do a digital marketing and growth stack assessment every six months to a year.
 With the digital marketing, sales, and service landscape changing so rapidly it’s increasingly difficult to know what’s trending and what new tools are out there.
 It's more difficult to know which tools and technologies might be a good fit for your organization, or what opportunities for quick wins they might present.
 How brands do this is up to them.
 Some can do it internally, others may need to outsource it, the point is, all brands need to take the time to do it regularly.

 Encouraging Humanity In The Digital World

 For all the keynotes, and breakout sessions at INBOUND17 the one that resonated the most with me was the keynote by Brene Brown.
 My wife warned me that Brene had a reputation for laying down the truth in a way that makes you think, and she did just that.
 She discussed the trends we’ve all seen on social media networks.
-The siloing.
 The echo chamber effect where people surround themselves with like-minded thinkers, which leads to an intolerance towards anyone with a different opinion.
 We've all seen the aggressive vitriol that can result from simply expressing an opinion on social media in this polarized time.
 She shared statistics about how people today feel more alone despite how connected we are.
 Then she dropped the bomb.